-Shalev Amar is a Managing Partner and co-founder of Pryor, Ramirez & Amar, LLC.
-Mr. Amar has an outstanding academic background having graduated Cum Laude from both the University of Arizona (where he majored in Political Science) and the Arizona State University College of Law.
-Mr. Amar litigates in the area of consumer protection focusing on Lemon Law, Consumer Fraud and Breach of Warranty cases.
-The phone number of his law firm is 480-947-7755 and the firm’s website address is www.lemonlawaz.com.
+Shalev Amar is the founder of Amar Law Group, PLLC.
+Mr. Amar has an outstanding academic background having graduated Cum Laude from both the University of Arizona (where he majored in Political Science) and the Arizona State University Sandra Day O’Connor College of Law.
+Mr. Amar litigates in the area of consumer protection focusing on Lemon Law and Breach of Warranty cases.
+The phone number of his law firm is (866) 904-AMAR and the Firm’s website address is arizonalemonlawadvocates.com.
 Mr. Amar has successfully litigated and arbitrated numerous vehicle cases as lead counsel since 2004.

-Remember, if your car’s not up to par, call Pryor, Ramirez & Amar!
+Remember, if your car’s not up to par, call Amar!

-For more information on Arizona’s Lemon Law/AZ Lemon Law and the federal Lemon Law visit www.lemonlawaz.com.
-The law firm of Pryor, Ramirez & Amar provides not only information about the Arizona Lemon Law but also a FREE CASE REVIEW for consumers.
+For more information on Arizona’s Lemon Law and the federal Lemon Law visit arizonalemonlawadvocates.com.
+Amar Law Group, PLLC provides not only information about the Arizona Lemon Law but also a FREE CASE REVIEW for consumers.